jakobevangelista/nextauth-clerk-migration/README.md

 ### 2. Add Clerk Middleware

-We need Clerk's middleware in order to use useSign in.
+We need Clerk's middleware in order to use useSignIn within &lt;TrickleWrapper>.

 First, add the Clerk middleware alongside the existing NextAuth middleware.
 Clerk middleware has to be the top wrapper for the entire middleware.
 In the example provided, we put a sample middleware functions within the next auth middleware, you can add whatever custom middleware functions you have.

 ```js
 // src/app/middleware.ts